Helping You To Live Life!

 Running

-For example, if you like running, make sure that you use the right shoes.
-A high support is useful depending on which type of trail you are running on.
+For example, if you like running, make sure that you wear the right shoes.

-Depending on how often you run, you might need to change your shoes quite often (every six months for example).
+Depending on how often you run, you might need to change your shoes usually (every six months, for example).

 Cycling

-For cycling, a poor setting of your bike seat or handlebar can compromise good posture and then have some side effects such as back pain.
+For cycling, a poor bike seat or handlebar setting can compromise good posture and have side effects such as back pain.

-If you are not syre ask your local cycle shop for help.
+If you are not sure, ask your local cycle shop for help.

 Tennis

-For tennis, it is important to have the right racket for you.
+For tennis, it is essential to have the right racket for you.
 Then, make sure to adopt the proper grip while you are playing.

-Any upper body, arm, wrist discomfort/injury could affect your lower back.
+Any upper body, arm, or wrist discomfort/injury could affect your lower back.

-Physiology and biomechanics of the lower back are highly related to the muscles of the core and pelvic floor.
+Physiology and biomechanics of the lower back are highly related to the core and pelvic floor muscles.

 To make your back stronger, some specific exercises can be beneficial.

-For postpartum women, even if the delivery went very well, I highly recommend to doing some pelvic floor strengthening exercise.
+Even if the delivery went very well for postpartum women, I highly recommend strengthening pelvic floor exercises.

-You will have been carrying your baby for months, so for sure your body will change and muscles will relax.
+You will have been carrying your baby for months, so your body will undoubtedly change, and your muscles will relax.

 Daily postures could affect your lower back.